BBB Major a Friar Creation

 Friar Name in Lights

-Friar Jonah Platt is in Wicked joining Gayle Samuels, Kate Jennings Grant, Mark Zimmerman, and Angela Ai who have also starred on Broadway
+Friar Jonah Platt has starred in Wicked and joins Gayle Samuels, Kate Jennings Grant, Mark Zimmerman, and Angela Ai who have also performed on Broadway

 Taking Care of Babies